Building spatial world models from sparse transitional episodic memories: Methods

 \subsection{Model Selection and Training}

-We considered three neural network architectures for $f$, 1) Encoder-only transformer with no positional encoding\citep{vaswani_attention_2017}, 2) long short-term memory (LSTM) \citep{hochreiter_long_1997}, and Mamba \citep{gu2024mambalineartimesequencemodeling}.
-To create an embedding of each transition $(s_\text{s}, a, s_\text{e})$, each component of the transition (i.e. source state, action, and end state) are projected onto the same dimensional space using separate linear projections.
-The three projected values are averaged to produce a single embedding of the transition.
+We considered three NN architectures for $f$, 1) Encoder-only transformer with no positional encoding\citep{vaswani_attention_2017}, ESWM-T, 2) long short-term memory (LSTM) \citep{hochreiter_long_1997}, ESWM-LSTM, and Mamba \citep{gu2024mambalineartimesequencemodeling}, ESWM-MAMBA.
+Each transition component $(s_s, a, s_e)$ is projected separately into a shared high-dimensional space and averaged to form a single input token.

-Each model receives as input the concatenated sequence of randomly-permuted memory bank embeddings and query embeddings, treating each embedding (i.e. each transition) as a distinct input token (Fig.\ref{fig:figure1}b).
-The LSTM and Mamba model receives a sequence of tokens that start with $M$ and end with the query token.
+The transformer model receives as input the concatenated sequence of memory bank and query tokens (Fig.~\ref{fig:figure1}b).
+The LSTM and Mamba models receive a randomly permuted sequence of memory tokens, each with the query token added.
 Three separate linear heads read out the model’s prediction on the three parts $(s_\text{s}, a, s_\text{e})_q$ from the final layer’s last token.
 We use cross-entropy loss between predicted and actual states and actions.
 Equal weight is assigned to each prediction ($s_s, a, s_e$).
 Training is done over 460k iterations with a batch size of 128 and a cosine learning rate schedule.

+A spatial world model that assumes complete memory coverage is rather constrained.
+Instead, it should reason over partial observations.
+To achieve this, we create trials where some memories are deliberately removed.
+The model is expected to solve queries within observed regions and classify unsolvable ones (e.g., transitions involving unobserved regions) under an additional “I don’t know” category (Fig.~\ref{fig:figure2}b).